tel: +44 (0)20 7734 9002

 Courtesy Karsten Schubert, London.

-Throughout its 25-year history, the gallery has championed international contemporary artists, with a special focus on artists from the UK.
-Notable exhibited artists include: Carl Andre, Glenn Brown, Mat Collishaw, Keith Coventry, Michael Craig-Martin, Dexter Dalwood, Dan Flavin, Anya Gallaccio, Gary Hume, Tess Jaray, Michael Landy, Bob Law, Gerhard Richter, Bridget Riley, Ed Ruscha, John Stezaker, Rachel Whiteread, Alison Wilding and Fred Wilson.
+Throughout its esteemed 30-year history the gallery has championed contemporary artists from across the globe, with a special focus on artists from the UK.
+Notable exhibited artists include Carl Andre, Glenn Brown, Mat Collishaw, Keith Coventry, Michael Craig-Martin, Dexter Dalwood, Dan Flavin, Anya Gallaccio, Gary Hume, Tess Jaray, Michael Landy, Bob Law, Gerhard Richter, Bridget Riley, Ed Ruscha, John Stezaker, Rachel Whiteread, Alison Wilding and Fred Wilson.

-Karsten Schubert, the company's founder, was born in Berlin, Germany in 1961.
-He is an Advisory Board member of Drawing Room, London, and a Faculty of the Fine Arts member of The British School at Rome.
+Karsten Schubert, the company's founder, was born in Berlin in 1961 and died in London in 2019.
+As well as heading the gallery and the publishing house, he sat on the Advisory Board of Drawing Room, London, and was a member of the Faculty of the Fine Arts at The British School at Rome.
 His books include Bridget Riley: Complete Prints 1962–2012 (ed., 2012) and The Curator's Egg: The Evolution of the Museum Concept from the French Revolution to the Present (2000).